codyfalkosky/simpleGPT/README.md

 ```
 ### Step 2: Train a Model

-Model data is in a different format then tokenizer training data.
+Model data is in a different format than tokenizer training data.

 Model data format:
 1. data must be in 1 large txt file (like tokenizer training)
-2. but normal formating. not a new sentence every line (unlike tokenizer training)
+2. but normal formatting. not a new sentence every line (unlike tokenizer training)

 like this: [model training text example](https://raw.githubusercontent.com/codyfalkosky/simpleGPT/main/data/corpus.txt)